jarviscanada/jarvis_data_eng_AlexandreBellemin-Magninot/README.md

 # Alexandre BELLEMIN-MAGNINOT .
 Jarvis Consulting

-As a recent double-degree graduate with a Master's in Information Technology from ÉTS Montréal and a Master's in Computer Engineering from INSA Lyon, I bring a hybrid profile combining data engineering, software development, and project coordination.
+As a recent double-degree graduate with a Master's degree in Information Technology from ÉTS Montréal and a Master's degree in Computer Engineering from INSA Lyon, I bring a hybrid profile that combines data engineering, software development, and project coordination.
 I have applied technologies such as SQL, Python, RDBMS, Azure, Power BI, Java, VBA, Docker, and Git to design automated ETL pipelines, develop analytical dashboards, optimise workflows, and deploy cloud applications.
-At Thélio, as a Data Consultant, I implemented medallion architecture pipelines using Azure Data Factory and SQL stored procedures, extracted data via APIs, and delivered interactive Power BI dashboards for analysis.
-At Bombardier, as Project Coordinator, I strengthened skills in governance, workflow optimisation, and cross-functional collaboration, delivering automation tools that improved data reliability and reduced process execution times from one week to a few minutes.
-I focus on solving data challenges, improving processes, and building impactful data solutions.
-I aim to advance as a data engineer by learning, collaborating, and delivering results with operational impact.
+As a Data Consultant at Thélio, I designed medallion architecture pipelines with Azure Data Factory and SQL stored procedures, extracted data via APIs, and created interactive dashboards in Power BI.
+At Bombardier, as a Project Coordinator, I enhanced governance, workflow optimisation, and cross-functional collaboration, delivering automation tools that improved data reliability and reduced process times from one week to a few minutes.
+I aim to solve data challenges, improve processes, and develop impactful data solutions to enhance my skills as a data engineer.

 ## Skills

-**Proficient:** Python, Power BI, Azure Data Factory, RDBMS/SQL, Excel/VBA, Java, Linux/Bash, Docker, Agile/Scrum, Git
+**Proficient:** Python (Pandas/NumPy), Power BI, Azure Data Factory, RDBMS/SQL, Excel/VBA, Java, Linux/Bash, Docker, Agile/Scrum, Git, MS Power Automate

-**Competent:** Pandas, Microsoft Azure, Django/Flask, R, C/C++, PHP / Laravel, MS Power Automate, MS Project
+**Competent:** Microsoft Azure, Django/Flask, R, C/C++, PHP / Laravel, MS Project

-**Familiar:** PySpark, MongoDB, Tableau, Databricks, Javascript, Unity, Matlab
+**Familiar:** MongoDB, Tableau, Javascript, Unity, Matlab

 ## Jarvis Projects